DADprojectTuitionManagementSystem/tuitionmanagement/README.md

   ### 1.2 Commercial Value / Third-Party Integration
 The Tuition Management System has a strong commercial potential especially for private tutors, freelance educator and tuition centers as the system can cater from small to big audience.
 The system seek a streamlined digital solution in managing daily operation usually done by human.
 This system can be offered as a software-as-a-services (SaaS) platform, targeting small to medium tuition educators.

-The system uses **JavaScript** as its core programming language, making it efficient and versatile for both frontend and backend development.
-Data is exchanged between the frontend and backend in **JSON (JavaScript Object Notation)** format, which is lightweight, easy to parse and widely supported across platforms.
+The system architecture separates the frontend and backend layers, enabling easier maintenance and future scalability.
+The frontend interface is built using **HTML**, offering a lightweight and accessible UI for users.
+Communication between the frontend and backend is handled using **JavaScript** and **JSON**, allowing smooth asynchronous data exchange.

+The backend is powered by **Java with Spring Boot**, ensuring a secure server-side application.
+Data is stored in a MySQL database, and the system enforces user roles and access control through authentication mechanisms.

-To improve security and user experience, the system can also integrate with third-party services:
+To enhance its functionality and security, the system also integrated with the following third-party services:

 - **Firebase Authentication**
-  Used for secure login and registration.
-It supports role-based access (e.g., student, tutor, admin) and simplifies password handling and user management.
+  Handles secure user registration and login.
+Supports role-based access (student, tutor, admin) and simplifies password management.

 - **JWT (JSON Web Token)**
-  After login, JWTs are issued and stored on the client side, then sent with API requests to authenticate the user.
-This protects sensitive operations like class creation and payment processing.
+  Used for securing API routes.
+After login, a token is generated and attached to each request header, ensuring only authorized users can access sensitive operations.

-# 2.0 System Architecture
+## 2.0 System Architecture

   ### 2.1 High-Level Diagram

-# 3. Backend Application
+## 3.0 Backend Application

 ### 3.1 Technology Stack